nithikapidikiti-collab/packet-sniffer/README.md

 Captured live traffic including HTTPS connections to GitHub, multicast DNS device discovery, and IoT device broadcasts on the local network.

+Live capture from a real Mac, showing:

+- HTTPS traffic to various servers (Mac background activity)
+- UDP multicast DNS packets to 224.0.0.251:5353 — Mac discovering devices on the network
+- An IoT device on the local network broadcasting requests
+- Connections to 140.82.112.21 and 140.82.114.25 — GitHub's servers

 ## Concepts demonstrated

 - Raw socket capture with Scapy